Li-Yuanshuo/aoifolution/Aoifolution is the new evolution: A Beginner's Guide for Aoifolution.md

 bg %1 # Use the `bg` command to resume the job in the background. fg %1 # Use the `fg` to bring the job back to the foreground:
 ```
 >TIPS: this is a very useful combination.
-Sometimes you want to have a trial run on your script first to see if it's work, then pause it and put it to backgroud.
+Sometimes you want to have a trial run on your script first to see if it works, then pause it and put it to backgroud.

 ### ***E. Killing a Job `kill`***